Mariners vs. Nationals Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has 77 hits with 14 doubles, a triple, 13 home runs and 24 walks.
+- Rodriguez has collected 77 hits with 14 doubles, a triple, 13 home runs and 26 walks.
 He has driven in 42 runs with 18 stolen bases.

 Rodríguez Recent Games